7 local service business strategies for 2026 growth

 • Higher intent leads

-• Pay only for actual contacts
+• Pay only when someone contacts you

-• Enhanced trust with Google Guarantee badge
+• Google Guarantee badge builds trust

 Cons:

-• Can get expensive in competitive markets
+• Can get expensive in competitive areas

-• Requires diligent budget tracking
+• Requires daily budget tracking

 3. Build trust with online reviews and reputation management

-• Automate review requests after service
+• Automate review requests after each service

 4. Create recurring revenue with service subscriptions and memberships